GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Experimental Setup

-For task-specific learning-based approaches, we consider solution classification and code clone detection tasks because they are popular SE downstream tasks that have been well investigated in the community, especially using learning-based approaches.
-For code clone detection, we employed four code clone detection approaches, namely DECKARD~\citep{jiang2007deckard}, RtvNN~\citep{7582748}, DeepSim~\citep{deepsim} and FA-AST~\citep{wang2020detecting} (\textit{see} RQ2 in \autoref{sec:results}).
-Meanwhile, for solution classification task, we employed three (3) specialised learning-based baseline, namely CNNSentence~\cite{ohashi2019convolutional}, OneCNNLayer~\cite{pinter2018classification} and SequentialCNN~\cite{gilda2017source}.
-These task-specific baselines have been selected because they have been shown to outperform other proposed learning-based approaches for these tasks.
-For instance, FA-AST~\cite{wang2020detecting} has been shown to outperform four well-known state of the art baselines including ASTNN, DECKARD and RTvNN.
-Likewise, SequentialCNN~\cite{gilda2017source} has been evaluated against five other learning-based approaches and demonstrated to be more effective.
+\revise{ For task-specific learning-based approaches, we consider solution classification, and patch classification.
+These are popular SE downstream tasks that have been studied using learning-based approaches. } \revise{ We utilised three (3) specialised learning-based baseline for the solution classification task, namely CNNSentence~\cite{ohashi2019convolutional}, OneCNNLayer~\cite{pinter2018classification} and SequentialCNN~\cite{gilda2017source}.
+We also used all four patch classifiers (Prophet~\cite{long2016automatic}, PatchSim~\cite{xiong2018identifying}, SimFeatures~\cite{wang2020automated} and ODS~\cite{ye2021automated}).} These task-specific baselines have been selected because they have been shown to outperform other proposed learning-based approaches for these tasks.
+For instance, SequentialCNN~\cite{gilda2017source} has been evaluated against five other learning-based approaches and demonstrated to be more effective. \revise{ ODS~\cite{ye2021automated} has also been shown to be more effective and efficient than the three other patch classifiers. }